I.B.M. Ring 16 - Memphis, TN

 July 17, 1927 - July 10, 2020

 Dick Williams was a television and radio presenter and magician who holds the Guinness World Record for hosting the longest-running television magic show in the world.
-Under the name "Mr Magic" he presented the show Magicland on WMC-TV in Tennessee from 1966 until his retirement in 1989.
-Dick performed tricks and illusions, juggled clubs and scarves, and is often remembered for his signature magician's finger exercises.
+Under the name "Mr Magic" he presented the show "MAGICLAND" on WMC-TV in Tennessee from 1966 until his retirement in 1989.
+Dick performed tricks and illusions, juggled clubs, balls, & scarves, and is often remembered for his signature magician's finger exercises.

 Information will be added soon